Residency Prep

 By

-Brendan Murphy , Senior News Writer
+Senior News Writer

-For those still finalizing the list of programs to which they plan to apply, FREIDA™—the AMA’s comprehensive residency and fellowship database—captures more than 12,000 Accreditation Council for Graduate Medical Education (ACGME)-accredited residency and fellowship programs.
+For those still finalizing the list of programs to which they plan to apply, FREIDA™—the AMA’s comprehensive residency and fellowship database—captures more than 13,000 Accreditation Council for Graduate Medical Education (ACGME)-accredited residency and fellowship programs.

-Bad results are a part of life and medical training.
+Disappointing results are a part of life and medical training.
 One of the most commonly flagged missteps on a residency application is a failing score on either Step 1 or Step 2 of the United States Medical Licensing Examination (USMLE).

 One program director said that if you have an unfavorable mark anywhere on your application, it can be overcome—if you can offer an explanation and show improvement.

-“If someone failed a Step score, I expect to see an explanation somewhere in the application,” said David Marzano, MD, director of the ob-gyn residency at Michigan Medicine.
+“If someone failed a Step score, I expect to see an explanation somewhere in the application,” said AMA member David Marzano, MD, director of the ob-gyn residency at Michigan Medicine.
 “That should be part of the story you are going to tell.
 It might be in your personal statement.”

-“In terms of a personal disappointment, when you meet your advisers you should talk about how you want to discuss it and explain what you learned from the process,” he said.
+“In terms of a personal disappointment, when you meet your advisers, you should talk about how you want to discuss it and explain what you learned from the process,” he said.

 Get residency-ready with AMA benefits